huggingface/blog/zero-deepspeed-fairscale.md

 # Resources

-While you don't really need understand how any of these projects work and you can just deploy them via the `transformers` Trainer, should you want to figure out the whys and hows please refer to the following resources.
+While you don't really need to understand how any of these projects work and you can just deploy them via the `transformers` Trainer, should you want to figure out the whys and hows please refer to the following resources.

 * [FairScale GitHub](https://github.com/facebookresearch/fairscale)
 * [DeepSpeed GitHub](https://github.com/microsoft/DeepSpeed)